-While SF 2297 had the support of local attorneys and Department of Public Health Iowa.
-Several county prosecutors opposed the bill, arguing that it would be almost impossible to prove a defendant intends to transmit the virus.
-National advocacy groups also had concerns.
-Lambda Legal, who was representing Rhoades as his appeal worked on the way to the state Supreme Court, criticized the provision of the new law that essentially requires people with HIV using a condom, even if they are in treatment, and undetectable.
-The Center for HIV Law and Policy, which also campaigning against the criminalization of HIV, opposed the bill for the creation of new criminal offenses for intentionally exposing people with other diseases, such as tuberculosis, hepatitis and meningococcal disease .
+While SF 2297 relied on the support of local lawyers and the Iowa Department of Public Health.
+Several county prosecutors opposed the bill, arguing that it would be almost impossible to prove whether a defendant intends to transmit the virus.
+National defense groups had concerns as well.
+Lambda Legal, who was representing Rhoades as his appeal, worked the way up to the state Supreme Court, criticized the provision of the new law that essentially requires people with HIV to use a condom, even if they are in treatment and undetectable.
+And the HIV Law and Policy Center, which also campaigns against the criminalization of HIV, opposed the bill to create new criminal offenses to intentionally expose people to other diseases such as tuberculosis, hepatitis, and meningococcal disease .

-But such criticism does not derail the bill.
-In May this year, after months of meetings with legislators and a few hours before the session of the State Congress, proponents of the bill had a win in the final minute, when lawmakers unanimously approved SF 2297.
-A month later, during a signing ceremony at the Iowa State Capitol, Governor Terry Branstad signed the bill and posed for photos with Rhoades and Bogardus.
+But these criticisms do not make the bill unfeasible.
+In May of this year, after months of meetings with legislators and a few hours before the State Congress session, bill proponents won a last-minute victory when legislators unanimously approved SF 2297.
+A month later, at a signing ceremony at the Iowa State Capitol, Governor Terry Branstad signed the bill and posed for photos with Rhoades and Bogardus.

 Graphics for a media campaign soon about the criminalization of HIV

-At the same time, the Sero Project had been busy addressing plans to organize HIV, a first national meeting devoted to the issue of HIV criminalization.
-The four-day meeting, which took place at Grinnell College in Grinnell, Iowa, a few days after Branstad has signed into law SF 2297 which attracted more than 170 people 27 states to present on criminalization, network, and develop plans Action for advocacy efforts in their states of origin.
-In a surprise event, McCoy, the senator who helped sponsor the new Iowa law, showed up at the reception with a pair of pliers to remove anklets Rhoades and Bogardus, who were forced to wear under state law age.
+At the same time, the Sero Project had been busy, targeting plans to organize HIV, a first national meeting dedicated to the topic of HIV criminalization.
+The four-day meeting, which took place at Grinnell College in Grinnell, Iowa, a few days later Branstad signed the SF 2297 in law that drew more than 170 people from 27 states to present on criminalization, network, and develop plans advocacy efforts in their home states.
+In a surprise event, McCoy, the senator who helped sponsor Iowa's new law, showed up at the front desk with a pair of pliers to remove anklets from Rhoades and Bogardus, which they were forced to use under the old state law.

 "I think everyone returned to their energized, ready to go to states, to build the network in their community," says Haught.
 "They came out with a plan.
 They left knowing that the change had happened and that each person can make a difference, you just have to start doing that. "

-Just two weeks later, the state Supreme Court delivered more good news.
-In a decision of the 6 1, the highest court of the state voted to overturn the conviction of Rhoades because prosecutors had not proved "a factual basis" for the plea, even if the transmission was likely to occur and certain undetectable viral load Rhoades.
+Just two weeks later, the State Supreme Court delivered more good news.
+In a decision from 6 to 1, the highest court in the state voted to overturn Rhoades' conviction because prosecutors had failed to prove a "factual basis" for the plea, including whether the transmission was likely to occur and an undetectable viral load Rhoades.

 Scott Schoettes, who represented Rhoades during the appeals and serves as national director of Lambda Legal's HIV Project, says that the decision to Iowa could help change the legal landscape in other states, since it is the first to say that the transmission should be "reasonable", not only theoretically possible.